It’s a common question. One many of our customers regularly ask... Which garden furniture is best?

 Of course, no outdoor material is 100% maintenance free but we wanted the required TLC to be as minimal and as simple as possible.

-He weighed up all the aforementioned pros and cons to establish which material gave a best of the best in terms of the UK climate and the styles that best fit with our lifestyles and homes.
+He weighed up all the aforementioned pros and cons to establish which material gave the best of the best in terms of the UK climate and the styles that best fit with our lifestyles and homes.

 You can, if you so wish, leave it outside all year round too.
 Me, personally, I pop mine in the shed over winter, but that’s more to keep it clean than to protect it from wind, rain and snow.

 The important thing to watch out for with our cast aluminium is chips or scratches in the paint.
 This if you like is the small caveat.
 If moisture gets under the paint, it can compromise the metal.